hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 old/new/updated files, and deal with read-only `overlaysf` due to issues its with staging file updates etc, I gave up.

-In a chat with chatGPT, it put me onto `mergerFS` running on top of `SnapRAID`.
+In a chat with ChatGPT, it put me onto `mergerFS` running on top of `SnapRAID`.

 I have used `mergerFS` before but not as smartly as it could be.